Isaiah108/isaiah_anason_ORM_p1/README.md

 ## How to use
 #### Annotations
-- How to use ORM
-- Use Following Annotations on class fields
+Use Following Annotations on class fields
 - @PrimaryKey - Must use one and only one.
 - @NotNull - Fields that cannot have null value
 - @Unique - Fields that must be unique for that Column of database